 Mazda 3

-If this was a beauty contest, the svelte Mazda 3 would win hands-down.
-The fact that it’s also engaging to drive and beautifully built might seal the deal for you anyway.
+In a family hatchback beauty contest, the svelte Mazda 3 would drive away with first prize.
+The fact that it’s also engaging to drive and perfectly built might seal the deal for you anyway.
 Despite its mainstream Mazda badge, the 3 – available as a hatchback or equally stylish saloon – feels genuinely premium.

 What’s not to like?
 Well, there’s no diesel option, which is less of a problem than it was.
 But the lack of a hybrid will be an issue for some.
 Hefty C-pillars also make the rear seats feel slightly claustrophobic and the 351-litre boot is smaller than most cars here.
 We could overlook these foibles in such a desirable overall package, though.